cloudbitvps/developers.scalingo.com/markdown/addons/index.md

 <span style="background-color:red;color:white; display: inline-block; padding:5px; margin-bottom: 10px;"><i class="fa fa-exclamation-triangle"></i> This is a Work In Progress.
 Take this documentation with a grain of salt until we announced it officially.</span>

-To plug your service to our platofmr you need to define howe we can communicate with it.
+To plug your service to our platorm you need to define how we can communicate with it.
 We are expecting a few endpoints to be present on your side, they are detailed in this page.